Kangaroo | Definition, Etymology, Synonyms & Antonyms

 How do kangaroos move and why do they hop?

 Kangaroos have powerful hind legs that are adapted for hopping.
 Hopping is an energy-efficient way for them to move across vast distances in their native Australian landscape.
-They use their tail as a balance and support while hopping, and their front legs are relatively small and mainly used for grasping and grooming.

 What is unique about kangaroo reproduction?